Font Vs Typeface

 Typeface and typography are two different things, but they are related in a significant way.

 In a document, a typeface is the lettering, while typography is how the type is arranged on the page.
-For example, a simple typeface would be Helvetica, while a complex typeface like Arial may have different weights and styles suited for different types of documents.
+For example, Helvetica is a simple typeface, while Arial offers various weights and styles suited for different document types.

 A typeface can be simple or complex, but typography should be well-designed for an overall appealing look.
-A great way to improve your Typography skills is by studying how fonts are used in different industries and contexts such as advertising, logos, packaging, etc.
+A great way to improve your typography skills is to study how fonts are applied across industries like advertising, logos, and packaging.

 Once you understand the basics of typeface and typography, you can start to design your own typesetting projects more effectively.